Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 Aside from making it responsive, it is time to use the good stuff that comes with Styled components.
 In our case, we'll use props to determine which styles should be active.

 #### Final Logo
 We've added a wrapper to enclose our image.
-You'd most likely use it to take us to our homepage so we'll make treat our wrapper as a link.
+You'd most likely use it to take us to our homepage so we'll make it treat our wrapper as a link.
 ```js
 // Logo.js
 import React from "react"